 Ophthalmology (eye) Clinic

-- Any patient who needs emergency care should either contact their GP or go to the A&E at Noble’s or the Minor Injury Unit at Ramsey.
-The GP or the attending A&E doctor will then contact the on-call Ophthalmologist for advice.
+- Any patient who needs emergency care should either contact their GP or go to the Emergency Department at Noble’s or the Minor Injury Unit at Ramsey.
+The GP or the attending ED doctor will then contact the on-call Ophthalmologist for advice.

 - ARMD Service will continue as normal.